ibm-cloud-docs/EventStreams/messagehub085.md

 # Choosing your plan
 {: #public_dedicated}

+## Message Hub plans
-{{site.data.keyword.messagehub}} is available as part of two different plans: Enterprise and Standard.
+{{site.data.keyword.messagehub}} is available as two different plans depending on your requirements: Enterprise and Standard.

 ## Enterprise plan

-Choose the Enterprise plan
+The Enterprise plan is appropriate if data isolation, predictable performance, and being a single tenant are important considerations.

 ## Standard plan

-Choose the Standard plan
+The Standard plan is appropriate if you want an economical public cloud service where you pay for what you use and share infrastructure with others.

+Depending on which plan you're using {{site.data.keyword.messagehub}} offers different APIs.
+On the Enterprise plan, you can use the Kafka API.
+On the Standard plan, you can choose from the Kafka API, the Kafka REST API, and the {{site.data.keyword.mql}} API.
+In most cases, the Kafka API is the best choice.
+For more information, see [Creating messaging applications](/docs/services/MessageHub/messagehub086.html).

 ## What's supported by the Enterprise and Standard plans

-The following table summarizes what is supported by the Enterprise and Standard plans:
+The following table summarizes what is supported by the plans:

 <table>
     <caption>Table 1.
 Support in Enterprise and Standard plans</caption>